-It’s our attitude to tax – of both HMRC and the tax payer – that needs to change.
+Our attitude to tax – of both HMRC and the tax payer – needs to change.

 It’s easy to criticise the wealthy for not paying their taxes but most of them are playing within the rules, no matter how immoral we think it might be.
 Unless the law is changed, which is unlikely and would take ages, they’re going to keep doing it, so perhaps it’s time to look at an alternative way of positioning tax that makes everyone more inclined to pay it.

-Nobody likes paying tax, even if most of us know that it’s a fundamental requirement of a stable society.
-How much we pay, whether as individuals or corporations, and what it is used for is always going to be debatable but our attitude to tax in general is just as much of an issue.
+Nobody likes paying tax, even if most of us know that it’s a fundamental requirement of a stable society and the infrastructure around us.
+How much we pay, whether as individuals or corporations, and what it is used for is always going to be debatable but our attitude to it in general is just as much of an issue.

 HMRC’s regularly menacing and counter-productive communications strategy doesn’t help either.
-You will have heard and seen the adverts on radio and TV – with the ominous sound of footsteps and a threatening voice warning us to declare all our income “before it is too late” or else.
+We’ve all heard and seen the adverts on radio and TV – with the ominous sound of footsteps and a threatening voice warning us to declare all our income “before it is too late” or else.
 It’s a self-defeating message that betrays an inability to understand what motivates human behaviour.
 HMRC is reinforcing a negative image of something we already dislike and entrenching our behaviour.